wmn-231314/wmn-231314/README.md

 ### Hi there 👋
-- 📫 How to reach me: rebecca231314@gmail.com
+- 📫 How to reach me: mengninw@andrew.cmu.edu
 - 🔭 I’m currently studying 3d reconstruction, which is reaaaaaaaally coooooool~

 <!--